Contemporary knowledge about God, Evolution, and the meaning of human life.

 Show moderation and you will avoid failures.
 Show moderation and there will be no risk.
 Thus, you can live life in calm, without worries!

 The one who shows moderation does not suffer failure.
 The one who knows when to stop avoids affliction.
-Thanks to this, such a person can manage to know Primordial and Eternal Tao.
+Thanks to this, such a person can manage to cognize Primordial and Eternal Tao.

 45. People may confuse the Greatest Perfection with insanity, great volume with void, great curvature with straightness, great humor with foolishness, a great speaker with the one unable to speak.